benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-01-write-you-a-prolog.md

 1. Prolog first tries the top clause.
 It tries to unify the goal with `last(cons(X, nil), X)`.
 This fails because there's no value for `X` which makes this match the goal.
 In other words, there's one too many elements in the list --- namely `oranges` --- for this clause to match.
 2. Now it tries the second rule.
 Prolog tries to unify the goal with `last(cons(X, Xs), Y)`.
 This succeeds --- the terms match when `X = apples`, `Xs = cons(oranges, nil)`, and `Y = oranges`.
 So now Prolog creates a sub-goal for each clause on the right, of which there's only one (`last(Xs, Y)`).
 Since `Xs = cons(oranges, nil)` and `Y = oranges`, the goal is `last(cons(oranges, nil), oranges)`.
 So now the code has to recursively call `last`.
 3. With this new goal we try the first clause again.
 Prolog tries to unify `last(cons(oranges, nil), oranges)` with `last(cons(X, nil), X)`.
 This succeeds when `X = oranges`.
 Since there are no conditions on the right hand side (this clause is the base case of the recursive function), we're done!
-The query succeeded.
+The query succeeded; `oranges` is indeed the last element of the list.